atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 Inform the foundation team members of [how to register an MFA device](https://docs.aws.amazon.com/singlesignon/latest/userguide/how-to-register-device.html) via the AWS SSO service.

+## 7. Stop Using the AWS Control Tower Administrative User

+Since you've onboarded foundation team members with the appropriate permissions, as a security and compliance best practice, there's no longer any reason for your Cloud Administrators to use the AWS Control Tower Administrator user.
+From this point forward, the vast majority of your work to administer and manage your AWS environment should be done via your personal users that are defined in AWS SSO.
+By using personal users, all operations will be auditable and tied to specific individuals.

 ## Next Steps

 [5.
 Create the Initial Team Development Environments](2-5-create-team-dev-environments.md)